Dog Care Tips for Summer

 Brushing and Bathing

 Doing more outdoor activities might make you want to bathe your dog more often, but it’s important to stick to their regular bathing schedule so you don’t end up irritating your dog’s skin.
 Consider taking bath time outside to make it a fun summer activity—just be careful of harsh water pressure and getting water in your dog’s eyes, ears, and mouth.
-Use a bucket of tepid water and a cup to rinse off your dog.
+Use a bucket of tepid water, a cup, and your favorite dog shampoo to rinse off your pooch!

 Good ear care is a crucial element of dog care in summer.
 Humidity and heat can make your dog’s ears a smorgasbord of yeast and bacteria, and if your dog loves to swim, they could be at even greater risk for ear infections.
 Make a point to clean your dog’s ears weekly and gently wipe them with a cotton ball after each swim.

 Watch your dog diligently when they’re outside and give them a good look over afterwards.
-Following summer dog grooming tips and stocking up on proper equipment will help you and your pooch safely enjoy the warm weather together!
+Following these summer care tips and stocking up on proper dog grooming supplies will help you and your pooch safely enjoy the warm weather together!